alfiedotwtf/AABillFAQ/README.md

 * [https://twitter.com/Lizzie_OShea/status/1071222470378541056](https://twitter.com/Lizzie_OShea/status/1071222470378541056)

-Here's the link for the bill, as passed by both Houses:
+Here is the link for the bill, as passed by both Houses:

 * [https://www.legislation.gov.au/Details/C2018A00148](https://www.legislation.gov.au/Details/C2018A00148)